-- It helps the individual to respect diversity and to behave with tolerance - Helps to understand the different contexts of political, social, economic and environmental problems. - Helps the individual to suggest comprehensive solutions to different problems - Disseminate the message of peace and co-operation to the society - Make the individual civic conscious a) Family: - It has an important role in fostering and maintaining sense of responsibility among its members.
-Inspiration, discipline, respect and other human values will get from the family will develop civic consciousness.
+- It helps the individual to respect diversity and to behave with tolerance - Helps to understand the different contexts of political, social, economic and environmental problems. - Helps the individual to suggest comprehensive solutions to different problems - Disseminate the message of peace and co-operation to the society - Make the individual civic conscious education, science and technology can be effectively utilized in a useful manner to the society.